Guile (Street Fighter): Reception

 Guile has also appeared in the manga Hi Score Girl by Rensuke Oshikiri.
 The series' main character, Haruo Yaguchi, is a fan of Street Fighter II and always plays as Guile.
 This tends to be exaggerated to the point Haruo suffers from hallucinations where he talks to Guile while playing the game or interacting with other gamers.
+In Japan, the character has been used by cosmetic company Yanagiya as a real-world spokesman for their "J-Gel" hair products.